Morettilouie/regex-tutorial/gist-template.md

 ### OR Operator

+| or []
+The brackets in the email validation surround all the characters that can be included in the string.

 ### Character Classes

+\d \w \s and .
+/d means the string can match any digit.
+. means the string can match any character
+When combined with the \ anchor, \. [a-z] accepts any letter between a and z, [0-9] accepts any digit between 0 and 9

 ### Flags

+slashes surround the expression

 ### Grouping and Capturing

+()
+The parenthesis capture the validation of characters inside the brackets and then allows the quantifier + to add the @ and another string.

 ### Bracket Expressions

+Brackets allow you to match different character classes in the same space.
+For instance [a-z0-9] allows you to have letters and numbers in the same expression.

 ### Greedy and Lazy Match

+The quantifiers ( * + {}) are greedy operators.
+They allow you to express letters that are between two letters in the alphabet as well as numbers between two digits to be valid.

 ### Boundaries